Dietetics and Nutrition Master of Science Degree

 WSHN-790

-Health & Well-being Management Thesis
+Health and Well-being Management Thesis

 Application of writing and research skills and principles in an independent investigation of a focused problem under direction of thesis adviser.
 Components include review of literature, definition of research aims, data collection and analysis, interpretation and discussion of findings, preparation of written paper following specified guidelines and standards, and oral defense of thesis.
 Enrollment for 6 credits in one semester or as necessary over multiple semesters for a total of 6 credits.
 (Prerequisites: WSHN-700 or thesis advisor approval or equivalent course.)
 Thesis 6 (Fall, Spring, Summer).